 An additional 10 acres, fronting Willis Road was given to York Township by the State of Michigan in 2005 and added to Richardson Park.
 We have begun to develop this new area by the addition of split rail fence along Willis Road, tree plantings, and a temporary parking lot.
 Boy Scout Eagle projects continue to assist us in providing basic infrastructure.

-area of the park, the overview plan calls for both active and passive
+of this area of the park, the overview plan calls for both active

-activities for both adults and children.
-Various ideas have been suggested
+and passive activities for both adults and children.
+Various ideas

 MARY MC CANN PARK